runemalm/OpenDDD.NET/README.md

 3. Implement your changes and ensure that the existing tests pass.
 4. Write new tests to cover your changes and make sure they pass as well.
 5. Commit your changes and push them to your fork.
-6. Submit a pull request with a clear description of your changes and the problem they solve.
+6. Submit a pull request on the develop branch with a clear description of your changes and the problem they solve.

 Please make sure to review our [Contributing Guidelines](https://github.com/runemalm/OpenDDD.NET/blob/master/CONTRIBUTING.md) before submitting a pull request.